plone/plone.app.registry/README.txt

     options for that field.
 This is based on plone.supermodel.
   * A <record /> element may contain a <value /> element.
 This should contain a string representation of the value of the field, and will be validated.
+  * For list, tuple, set, or frozenset fields, the <value /> element should contain a list of <element /> elements, one per element in the sequence.
+  * For dict fields, the <value /> element should contain a list of
+    <element /> elements with a `key` attribute.
+The value of the `key`
+    attribute will be the dictionary key.
+The contents of the element will be the value.
+  * For sequence and dict fields, the <value /> element may contain an attribute `purge="false"`.
+If this is given, the existing record's value will be extended/updated rather than replaced.
   * A <record /> element may have a `delete` attribute.
 If this is set to 'true', the record will be deleted.
   * If a <records /> element is provided, it must have an `interface`